 You may pay more attention to the Logic App designer when you define a JSON Schema in your When a HTTP request is received trigger.
 It will warn you not to forget to include a Content-Type header set to application/json in your request!

-If you do not provide the Content-Type header, it will assume that is plain text, and it will not parse the JSON and render all the properties, so it will not going to be tokenized, and there you will get this or similar errors.
+If you do not provide the Content-Type header, it will assume it is plain text and will not parse the JSON, rendering only the properties.
+It will not be tokenized, and you will get this or similar errors.

 Solution